onlinecreation/tiny-bs-grid/README.md

 # tiny-bs-grid

+> This is a french hack of the original plugin by jeffhehe, adapted for OnlineCreation.me.
+It has no added value from the original plugin, except that it is adapted to our needs.

 This plugin enables users to create or update Bootstrap (v3, v4) grid system within TinyMCE (v4, v5) editor.

 There are 4 versions of this plugin customized for different combinations of TinyMCE (v4 or v5) and Bootstrap (v3 or v4).